JuanMAedo/Old-University/README.md

 # Old-University
-Some programs of the first and second year <br />
+Collection of codes of the different subjects explained below <br />
-The code,probably ,have a lot of mistakes and inefficient estructures.<br />

 ## Introduction to Programing ##
 **Studied in Pascal**<br />